WORKING DOCUMENT

 1. Procedure Statement

-The Board will provide culturally responsive and community-based supports for First Nations, Métis and Inuit students.
+The Board will provide culturally responsive and community-based supports for First Nations, Métis and Inuit students that promote student achievement, well-being and belonging.

 2. Application

-Accordingly, First Nations, Métis and Inuit student achievement and well-being will be supported holistically, culturally, mentally, physically and spiritually as outlined in the Indigenous Education and Equity Strategy.
-The Board will provide all students access to inclusive programs that include First Nations, Métis and Inuit cultures, histories and perspectives.
+First Nations, Métis and Inuit student achievement and well-being will be supported holistically, culturally, mentally, physically and spiritually, as outlined in the Indigenous Education and Equity Strategy.
+The Board will provide all students with access to inclusive programs that reflect First Nations, Métis and Inuit histories, cultures, perspectives and languages.
+These programs will affirm Indigenous identity, foster belonging and contribute to student success.

 3. Responsibilities